 In a GmbH, the remuneration of managing directors is the responsibility of the shareholders’ meeting, which must not adhere to any restricting rules.

 In a KGaA, the general partners generally receive no remuneration for their activities, but are entitled to receive a fee for taking over the liability of the KGaA vis-à-vis third parties.
 In the case of a capital company as general partner, the remuneration of its management members is to be set according to the rules applying to the respective legal form of such a capital company.

 All capital companies are required to disclose the total remuneration of the management board in the annual financial statements.
 An exception is made only for capital companies that fulfil at least two of the following criteria (small capital companies):

-In a listed company, the features of the remuneration system have to be described (see 4.10 Approvals and Restrictions Concerning Payments to Directors/Officers).
-The remuneration system has to be published on the company’s website for the duration of the application of the remuneration system, however, at least for ten years.
-In addition, the management board and the supervisory board of a listed company have to disclose certain information, such as the fixed and variable remuneration paid to each member of the management and the supervisory board, in the annual remuneration report.
+In a listed company, the features of the remuneration system must be described (see 4.10 Approvals and Restrictions Concerning Payments to Directors/Officers).
+The remuneration system has to be published on the company’s website for the duration of the application of the remuneration system; however, at least for ten years.
+In addition, the management board and the supervisory board of a listed company must disclose certain information, such as the fixed and variable remuneration paid to each member of the management and the supervisory board, in the annual remuneration report.

 The remuneration report is also published on the company’s website for at least ten years.
 The AktG requires the remuneration report to be audited.